Overtonwhistle/LinList/readme.txt

 This is demo text for training.
-This line had been added from online editor.
+This line was added from online editor.
+Previous line was edited for grammar mistakes at local machine :)